The X Factor in Communication: Why Trust Outweighs Content

 The other appears disheveled, his appearance sloppy, looking like a homeless drug addict.

-Despite the identical nature of their offers, your reaction to each is likely worlds apart.
+Despite the similar nature of their offers, your reaction to each is likely worlds apart.

 Even though the deliverables are the EXACT same, the surrounding context of each choice turns them into different offers.